polifonia-project/Polifonia-Corpus/README.md

 #### Data

 The data of some pilot can not be downloaded due to copyright issues.
-The available data can be foung below:
+The available data can be found below:

 | Pilot   | url     |
 |---------|---------|